makerdao/auction-keeper/README.md

   --type {flip,flap,flop}
-                        Auction type in which to participate --ilk ILK             Name of the collateral type for a flip keeper
+                        Auction type in which to participate --ilk ILK             Name of the collateral type for a flip keeper --bid-only            Do not take opportunities to create new auctions

   --vat-dai-target VAT_DAI_TARGET
                         Amount of Dai to keep in the Vat contract --keep-dai-in-vat-on-exit